Aller au contenu

 What colour suit should I wear to a wedding?

-Navy blue remains the safest choice year-round.
-For a summer wedding, opt for beige or light blue.
-Avoid black unless it's an evening ceremony.
+Navy blue is the safest call all year round.
+For a summer wedding, beige or light blue work better.
+Skip black unless the ceremony is in the evening.

 Should I buy or rent a wedding suit?